JMicallef9/terraform-ec2-word-list-generator/README.md

 Note: Remember to ensure that your `bucket_name` is globally unique and that it uses only lower case alphanumeric characters and/or hyphens.

+4. Run the following commands to create a virtual environment and install relevant dependencies (so that Python can upload the local file to the S3 bucket):

+`python -m venv docker/venv`
+`source docker/venv/bin/activate`
+`pip install boto3`

-4. Apply the configuration using `terraform apply`; confirm with `yes` when prompted.
+5. Apply the configuration using `terraform apply`; confirm with `yes` when prompted.

 Terraform will create the S3 bucket, upload the local input file, launch an EC2 instance, and trigger the Docker container to process your file.